appgardenstudios/hyaline/www/content/documentation/03-explanation/02-extract-current.md

 ![Extracting Documentation http](_img/extract-current-extracting-documentation-http.svg)

 In this example we are extracting documentation from the http(s) site `https://www.my-site.com` and and running Hyaline from the current working directory (CWD) `~/hyaline/`.
 The hyaline configuration file specifies that we should start crawling at `https://www.my-site.com/docs` (baseUrl `https://www.my-site.com` + start `./docs`), and that we should include any files matching `docs/**/*` and `app/about` while excluding any files matching `docs/feature`.
 Said another way, Hyaline will crawl and visit pages that match at least one include glob and do not match any exclude globs.
 In this example Hyaline crawls the site extracts the following files:

+**Note**: For a page to be crawled and extracted, it must first match at least one include pattern.
+If it matches an include pattern, it is then checked against all exclude patterns.
+If it matches any exclude pattern, it is excluded.
+Pages that don't match any include patterns are excluded by default.

 * `docs` - This is extracted because it matches the include `docs/**/*` and does not match an exclude statement.
 It was reached because it was the starting URL.
 * `docs/overview` - This is extracted because it matches the include `docs/**/*` and does not match an exclude statement.
 It was reached because `docs/` linked to it.